qmk/qmk_firmware/keyboards/yandrstudio/tdcq64_2s/readme.md

 tdcq64 2s
 ===

-A 68 keys keyboard with rgb (keys and underground).
+A 64 keys keyboard with rgb (underground).
 This keyboard use 8mhz HSE and STM32F401 as MCU.

 Keyboard Maintainer: https://github.com/jiaxin96